openownership/data-standard/docs/schema/guidance/identifiers.rst

 Entity Identifiers
 ------------------

-The values for ``scheme`` within an Entity Statement Identifier should come from the `http://org-id.guide <http://org-id.guide>`_ codelist.
+The values for ``scheme`` within an Entity Statement Identifier SHOULD come from the `http://org-id.guide <http://org-id.guide>`_ codelist.
 This contains details of company registers and other identifier sources.

-Where the publisher is providing an internal identifier, the publisher should either:
+Where the publisher is providing an internal identifier, the publisher SHOULD either:

 * Publish their full list of internal identifiers, and register this list with `http://org-id.guide <http://org-id.guide>`_
 * Use MISC-{Publisher_Name} as the scheme